Suniron/NextJS-antd-customized-typescript-boilerplate/README.md

 This example shows how to use Next.js along with [Ant Design of React](http://ant.design).
 This is intended to show the integration of this UI toolkit with the Framework.

+## Customize Ant Design theme

+You just have to uncomment and customize lines into `./assets/ant-custom.less` !

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com):